matloff/ShinyImage/README.md

 # we can also redo the adding of the blur
 > tiger$redo()

-# we can also save the image to edit later on
+# we can also save the image to edit later on, using the ShinyImage format,
+# which will contain not only the newest image version but also undo
+# information needed to restore any previous version
 > tiger$save("tiger-water.si")
-# and later we can come back after a cold boot to do:
+# and later we can reload after a cold boot
 > tiger <- shinyload("tiger-water.si")
 # if you want to revert to a previous saved state, you can also do:
 > tiger$load("tiger-water.si")
 # this will load the image back to the state it was in when you saved the image.
 > tiger$undo()  # not too late to undo changes made before the save!

-# lastly, if we want to save the physical image
+# lastly, we can save the currently loaded image version to a standard format
 > tiger$saveImage('tiger.jpg')
 # we can save it as either jpg, png, or tiff
 > tiger$saveImage('tiger.png')